Pittock Mansion: In popular media

 The mansion made its first known appearance in the 1977 romance film First Love, starring Susan Dey and William Katt.
 The house was the main character's family home and had an important scene in this film.

 The second appearance was in the 1982 slasher film Unhinged.
 The film has become infamous since its release due to being banned in various countries as a video nasty.
 The house is used as the main location in the film and is used prominently throughout.
 The people of the city of Portland are thanked gratefully during the end credits for their participation during the films's production.

 This location was used in the 1989 movie, The Haunting of Sarah Hardy starring Sela Ward and Morgan Fairchild.
 This mansion was also used prominently in the 1993 film Body of Evidence starring Madonna and Willem Dafoe.
 This location was used as the finishing point for the finale of the 13th season of the 6-time Emmy-winning reality game show, The Amazing Race.
 The mansion was visited during the premiere of the seventeenth season of the Dutch reality show Wie is de Mol? as the site of the season's first test and elimination.

 The mansion plays a role in Colin Meloy’s Wildwood Chronicles.
 In the series, Forest Park is imagined as a magical realm, with Pittock Mansion serving as its seat of government.
+For the movie version of the novel, a miniature set inspired by the mansion was built by Laika.